mdcourse/mdcourse.github.io/README.md

 ### Author

-- Simon Gravelle: computer physicist in soft matter and fluids at interfaces.
-You can find more information on my [personal webpage](https://simongravelle.github.io/).
+- [Simon Gravelle](https://simongravelle.github.io/): computer physicist in soft matter and fluids at interfaces.

 ### Acknowledgments and license